 You will have to part with a land transfer tax during the process of transferring your real estate property.
-In Toronto, the tax is imposed at both the municipal (Municipal Land Transfer Tax) and provincial level (Ontario Land Transfer Tax).
+In Toronto, the tax is imposed at both the municipal (Municipal Land Transfer Tax) and provincial (Ontario Land Transfer Tax) levels.
 The tax is usually charged as a percentage of the purchase price and ranges between 0.5% and 2%.

-Fortunately, sellers are exempted from paying it.
+Fortunately, sellers are exempt from paying it.
 Also, if you are a first-time buyer, you may be eligible for a rebate.
-To qualify, it must be you or your spouse’s’ first time acquiring property not just in Canada but across the world and the property must be a residential one.
+To qualify, it must be you or your spouse’s first time acquiring property, not just in Canada but across the world, and the property must be residential.

 Capital Gains Tax

-Your investment property will be subject to capital gains tax as it appreciates in value, right from the time it qualifies as an investment property to the period you dispose of it.
-However, if you used your residential property as a principal residence, you’ll be exempt from this kind of tax.
+Your investment property will be subject to capital gains tax as it appreciates in value right from the time it qualifies as an investment property to the period you dispose of it.
+However, if you use your residential property as a principal residence, you’ll be exempt from this kind of tax.

 Foreign Buyers Tax